nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The task index **must be a positive integer** 1, 2, 3, …​ .
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
+* While any date can be chosen, it is recommended to stick to recent dates.

 **Examples:**
 * `updatetask n/John Doe ti/2 t/Mark homework` updates the 2nd task in John Doe's task list to be `Mark homework`.